FilipeAlcaide04/password_manager_swift/README.md

 - **User authentication (optional, if implemented)**

 ## 🎓 About the Project
-I developed this project as part of my **university studies**, where I learned to work with **Swift Storyboard** as an easy starting point and enhanced my **iOS development skills** using Swift and Core Data.
+I developed this project as part of my **personal study**, building on the **iOS development skills** I learned at university.
+Through this project, I explored **Swift Storyboard** for an easy start and gained hands-on experience with **Core Data** (something new to me), local storage, and UI design in Swift.

 ## 🚀 Technologies Used
 - Swift